eddmann/eddmann.github.io/_posts/2013/2013-12-30-implementing-a-singly-linked-list-in-c.md

 }
 ```

-As you can see from the implementation above, both insertion and removal methods allow the user to specify if they wish to effect the head or tail.
+As you can see from the implementation above, both insertion and removal methods allow the user to specify if they wish to affect the head or tail.
-Surprisingly, it was not until the ISO-C99 standard that C got a native boolean data type (_Bool).
+Surprisingly, it was not until the ISO-C99 standard that C got a native boolean data type (\_Bool).
-The 'stdbool.h' header file defines library macros (true, false) which resolve to the _Bool type.
+The 'stdbool.h' header file defines library macros (true, false) which resolve to the \_Bool type.
-With the above implementation we are also able to print out the contents of the full linked-list at that present time.
+With the above implementation we are also able to print out the contents of the full linked list at that present time.

 ```c
 int main()